For other portfolio pieces, go to the links on my home page.

 The highest daily traffic on my site came with my 10 rules for playing fair with couponing feature; a spike that happened after the piece was quoted and linked to by the MSN Smart Spending blog.
 About two weeks later, I turned that blog piece into a Sunday feature for my newspaper.

-The reason I pulled such high numbers compared to others that were in my network or in my genre is that I learned how to succeed in the digital world.
+The reason I pulled such high numbers compared to others that were in my network or in my genre is that I learned by experience how to succeed in the digital world.
 Here’s what I did:

-- I adopted writing styles long used in print media; soon realizing that formatting details such as subheads and bullet lists worked well in digital as well.
+- I adopted writing styles long used in print media; realizing that formatting details such as subheads and bullet lists worked well in digital as well.

-Although Monroe on a Budget was primarily a digital media project, some of the content did make its way into the newspaper.
-The first feature was in March 2009; in conjunction with my first two speaking appearances in the community.
+Although Monroe on a Budget was primarily a digital media project, some content did make its way into the newspaper.
+The first such feature was in March 2009; in conjunction with my first two speaking appearances in the community.
 A weekly newspaper column launched in 2012 and the column continued until the project wrapped up in early 2015.